pe-st/garmin-connect-export/CONTRIBUTING.md

 Due to the latest version of the [garth](https://github.com/matin/garth) library requiring 3.10+, 3.9 is not supported anymore (if you really only have 3.9 you can edit `requirements.txt` to use garth 0.4.x).

-The Github Actions (see `github/workflows/python-app.yml`) thus run all steps twice, once with the oldest supported Python version, and once with the newest released version.
+The GitHub Actions (see `github/workflows/python-app.yml`) thus run all steps twice, once with the oldest supported Python version, and once with the newest released version.

 ### Updating the minimum Python version